Spectral embedding and the latent geometry of multipartite networks: Spectral clustering

 \subsection{Obscured communities}

-The analysis of an individual bipartite subgraph, providing the connections between nodes of two given groups, might not reveal all communities present of those groups.
-To see this, consider a tripartite stochastic block model, with two communities of each group, where the matrix $\+B$ has full rank and the form
+The following is an example of a multipartite stochastic block model for which multipartite spectral clustering reveals the full community structure of a graph, but spectral clustering using any individual bipartite subgraph fails to reveal a community.
+This example was inspired by similar examples in \citet{arroyo2021inference} and \citet{jones2020multilayer} in the context of multiple graph embedding.
+Consider a tripartite stochastic block model, with two sub-communities of each type, where the matrix $\+B$ has full rank and the form

-If, for example, we consider only the bipartite subgraph corresponding to groups 1 and 2, we observe that the two communities of group 2 are indistinguishable, and in fact every other bipartite subgraph also obscures a community.
-No single biadjacency spectral embedding can therefore uncover all relevant communities, but they are all revealed through multipartite spectral embedding.
-This is illustrated by simulation, in Figure~\ref{fig:obscured_sbm}.
+for some $a,b,c,d,e,f \in [0,1]$.
+If, for example, we consider only the bipartite subgraph corresponding to types 1 and 2, the two communities of type 2 are indistinguishable, and in fact, every other bipartite subgraph also obscures a community.
+No single biadjacency spectral embedding can therefore uncover all of the latent communities.
+However, they are all revealed through multipartite spectral embedding.
+This is illustrated by simulation in Figure~\ref{fig:obscured_sbm}.